-Appalachian State University’s Thomas W. Reese Graphic Arts and Imaging Technology (GAIT) program prepares you for entry-level supervisory and staff positions in graphic communications.
-The Graphic Arts and Imaging Technology (BS) – Print / Packaging Production degree covers a wide variety of processes and methods of production – including offset lithography, flexography, digital printing systems, variable data printing and wide format printing in addition to the design and production of packages that protect and promote products in channels of distribution.
+Appalachian State University’s Thomas W. Reese Graphic Communications Management Program prepares you for entry-level supervisory and staff positions in graphic communications.
+The Graphic Communications Management (BS) – Print / Packaging Production degree covers a wide variety of processes and methods of production – including offset lithography, flexography, digital printing systems, variable data printing and wide format printing in addition to the design and production of packages that protect and promote products in channels of distribution.
 You can also choose the Cross Media Production concentration within the program.
-As a GAIT student, you’ll be eligible to apply for scholarships in excess of $20,000, and you’ll have the opportunity to participate in Career Connections, the program’s job fair for majors.
+As a student, you’ll be eligible to apply for scholarships in excess of $20,000, and you’ll have the opportunity to participate in Career Connections, the program’s job fair for majors.

 This program is housed in Appalachian’s Department of Art.

 Employment: Students are prepared to enter the workforce in a range of roles upon graduation.
 Employers include Classic Graphics, WestRock (formerly RockTenn), Salem1, R.R.
 Donnelly, Meredith-Webb, Wright Global Graphics, Copac Global Packaging, CCL Label and other companies.

 In order to put you at a competitive advantage in the field, a General Business minor is required.

 Technical Association of the Graphic Arts (TAGA) - a student club of this professional organization.

 Gamma Epsilon Tau - a national collegiate honors society for graphic art students.

 Appalachian is committed to introducing students to different cultures and teaching them how to live and interact in a global society.